This information explains how to get ready for your telemedicine visit using MSK Telemedicine.Back to top

 Before your telemedicine visit, you’ll need to sign a consent form explaining what you can expect from your telemedicine visit.
 You must sign this form on your own.
 Your caregiver won’t be able to sign the form for you.

-You can test your microphone, speaker, and camera before your telemedicine visit by clicking the link for your appointment in MyMSK or in the email or text message we send you.
+You can test your microphone, speaker, camera, and network (internet) settings before your telemedicine visit by clicking the link for your appointment in MyMSK or in the email or text message we send you.
 Once you’re logged into your MSK Telemedicine visit, click the “Audio/Video Settings” button in the upper right-hand corner and test your settings.

 Add a family member, friend, or caregiver